Richard-Valenz/Richard-Titanic_API/README.md

 Welcome to the Titanic prediction API, this is a data science project which predicts the survival of a person given determined parameters based on a passenger's information.

-## UPDATE 2022! : REST API Server shutted down
+## UPDATE 2024! : REST API Server shutted down (EC2 Instance no longer running)

 ### Installation